FanaticLab/CrystalMapper/README.md

-## CrystalMapper is object relation mapping library for C#, that is fast, simple and encourages rapid development for database driven applications
+# Why CrystalMapper?

-## Why CrystalMapper?
+**CrystalMapper is object relation mapping library for C#, that is fast, simple and encourages rapid development for database driven applications**

 Developed for high performance large scale financial systems, used in number of successful projects.
 It is amazingly fast even with LINQ as compare to other ORMs.
-It fits very well into MVC pattern and supports multitier applications … read [application architecture](http://codestand.feedbook.org/2011/02/application-architecture.html) that utilizes CrystalMapper as an ORM.
-Design to maintain clean separation of database, where Model only have to understand CrystalMapper API.
+It fits very well into MVC pattern and supports multitier applications … please read simple [application architecture breakdown](http://codestand.feedbook.org/2011/02/application-architecture.html) that utilizes CrystalMapper as an ORM.
+It is design to maintain clean separation of database, where Model only have to understand CrystalMapper API.
 Templates for generating mapping classes are integral part of the ORM.

 You are ready? read the [docs...](https://bitbucket.org/fanaticlab/crystalmapper/wiki/)